-The Modern Man’s 2022 Smart Casual Dressing Guide
+The Modern Man’s 2024 Smart Casual Dressing Guide

 Ivy League

-Preppy style is enjoying a resurgence at the moment, which spells good news for your smart casual ensembles.
-The Ivy League aesthetic is, by definition, smart casual, and so many of the pieces translate well when pulling together this sort of outfit.
+Preppy style is enjoying a resurgence, which spells good news for your smart-casual ensembles.
+By definition, the Ivy League aesthetic is smart casual, and so many of the pieces translate well when pulling together this sort of outfit.
 Think OCBDs, loafers, deck shoes, cardigans, polo shirts and chinos.

-Another core part of the preppy look is colour and pattern.
+Another core part of the preppy look is color and pattern.
 Bold stripes, madras checks and collegiate lettering are all signatures of the style, so incorporate them (sparingly) to help bring your smart casual attire to life.

 Dressed-down tailoring